felixchess5/RT-Capstone/TESTING.md

-# 🧪 RT-Capstone Testing Documentation
+# 🧪 Intelligent-Assignment-Grading-System Testing Documentation

-Comprehensive testing guide for the RT-Capstone Assignment Grading System.
+Comprehensive testing guide for the Intelligent-Assignment-Grading-System Assignment Grading System.

 ## 📋 Table of Contents